GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

     (because they are not numbers) will appear as NaNs.
 Use modifier **+n** to exclude the columns with NaNs.  **Note**: These columns are identified based on the first input record only.

+.. _-Z:

+**-Z**
+    Transpose the single segment in a dataset.
+Any trailing text will be lost.

 .. include:: explain_-aspatial.rst_